 Strategies To Enhance Speech and Language Development in Children

-Language development in children starts from birth.
+Speech and language development in children starts from birth.
 Children are born with an innate ability to learn language.
 Their hearing starts developing even before birth in the womb at around 3 months.
-From the moment they are born, they are exposed to spoken language around them.
+From the moment they are born, they are exposed to the spoken language around them.
 The more they are spoken to, the better their language development.
 Children learn to understand language first and then learn to speak on their own.
 At every stage, language stimulation is important to facilitate a child’s verbal communication.

 75% of a child’s brain growth has occurred by the age of 2 years.
 This is the period when their brain is maturing.
 The stimulation provided during this period has the maximum impact on the child.
-Language stimulation is important for all areas of cognitive development.
+Language stimulation is important for all areas of child development.
 Infants and children who are exposed to verbal interactions from a very early age exhibit more advanced linguistic skills than children who aren’t provided adequate language stimulation.